Chart Color Schemes

 AreaSearch assessment of residential development activity positions Blacktown (East) - Kings Park among the top 25% of areas assessed nationwide

-In FY26, commercial development approvals totalled $171.4 million, demonstrating high local commercial activity.
-Compared to Greater Sydney, Blacktown (East) - Kings Park has 113.0% more construction activity per person.
-New developments consist of 18.0% detached houses and 82.0% townhouses or apartments, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
-The location has approximately 256 people per dwelling approval, indicating room for growth.
-By 2041, the area is expected to grow by 6,200 residents.
+In this financial year alone, $171.4 million in commercial development approvals have been recorded, reflecting high levels of local commercial activity.
+Compared to Greater Sydney, Blacktown East - Kings Park has 113.0% more construction activity per person, suggesting strong developer confidence in the location.
+The new developments consist of 18.0% detached houses and 82.0% townhouses or apartments, indicating a shift from the area's existing housing which is currently 55.0% houses.
+This change reflects decreasing availability of developable sites and changing lifestyles that require more diverse and affordable housing options.
+The location has approximately 256 people per dwelling approval, suggesting room for growth.
+According to AreaSearch's latest quarterly estimate, Blacktown East - Kings Park is expected to grow by 6,200 residents through to 2041.
 Current construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development